 Why are Indigenous medicine songs so powerful and healing?
 How do you get the most out of this kind of healing music?

 First off, you might want to know how to tell what a medicine song even is, right?
 The simplest way to tell is how you feel emotionally and physically when you listen to it.
-For example, there are indigenous social songs for hand drumming, but they aren’t necessarily healing songs.
-They still might lift you up and make you feel good, but you won’t get deep or lasting healing from them.
-Artists will often give a medicine song or CD an obvious title too.
-For example, one of my albums is actually called Medicine Song.
-Another is called Thunder Mountain Healing Songs.
-One of my favourite indigenous artists David A. Maracle has a very healing CD called Spirit World.
-I feel soothed by it every time I listen and I use it to get me to sleep when I’m stressed out.
+For example, there are Indigenous social songs for hand drumming, but they aren’t necessarily healing songs.
+They still might lift you up and make you feel good, but you won’t necessarily get deep or lasting healing from them.

-Know that what you find healing might not be healing for everyone.
+What you find healing might not be healing for everyone.
 Trust your intuition and your spiritual guidance.
 Choose your music like you would when you walk into a healing crystal shop.
 Pay attention to what is calling you the most.
 Do you resonate with certain instruments more than others?
 Are you in love with First Nations women’s hand drumming songs?
 Or do you prefer pow wow drumming?
 What lands softly in your soul as you listen?

 1. The singer’s intentions express the meaning and purpose of the song.
 When I channel medicine songs, the original prayers, intentions and emotions are embedded into my songs.
 That may not be true for every Indigenous artist but it is for many.
-Whether you listen to them, sing them alone or sing them with others, the original prayers, intentions and emotions infused into the songs will reach you.
+Whether you listen to medicine songs, sing them alone or sing them with others, the original prayers, intentions and emotions infused into the songs will reach you.

 2. True medicine songs originally come directly from the spirit world to the song catcher, which means they contain spiritual medicine.
 When you connect to the healing energy of Spirit and the sound medicine that is created from it, you may experience…

 - “Chills” or Energy running through you

 - Tears Coming to Your Eyes